ruslanmv/ruslanmv.github.io/_posts/2021-02-19-How-add-repositories-to-Github-from-your-Remote-Server.md

     git config --global core.editor nano
     ```

-    The first of these will enable colored output in the terminal; the second tells git that you want to use emacs.
+    The first of these will enable colored output in the terminal; the second tells git that you want to use nano.